CityOfPhiladelphia/standards-docs/site-content/_index.md

 <div class="row">
 <div class="columns medium-16">
 <h2 class="contrast">Why standards are important</h1>
 <p>Philadelphia’s digital standards provide the design, code, and content guidelines for City websites.
-These standards were created by the Office of Open Data and Digital Transformation for people who are designing, creating, and writing, for the City of Philadelphia. </p>
+These standards were created by the Office of Open Data and Digital Transformation for people who are designing, creating, and writing for the City of Philadelphia. </p>

 <p>Many government websites provide an overwhelming amount of information with few cues on how to navigate it.
 This can cause confusion, frustration, and a feeling of powerlessness for readers.
 We think Philadelphia can do better.</p>